akydd/nes_emulator/README.md

 My attempt at writing a NES emulator

+## Compiling
+    make nes\_emulator
+To make with debugging info printed to the console,
+    make CFLAGS='-Wall -Wextra -DDEBUG' nes\_emulator

 ## High Level Design

 As far as I know right now, the major NES components are: